nranthony/nuc_ctDNA_process/README.md

 ## Lif files:

-Use ImageJ 1.x macro in fiji folder to process lif file.
-Macro to process lif files for subsequent ilastik and Matlab processing.
+Use ImageJ 1.x macro in fiji folder to process lif files for subsequent ilastik and Matlab processing.
 Works with 3 channel data (DAPI, DIC, Rh-Red-X) and 4 channel data (DAPI, Cy5, Rh-Red-X, DIC).
 Generates .h5 or .tif files for ilastik raining, .jpgs for visualization and ROI overlays, and raw tif files for Matlab analysis.
 ### Macro Usage
 Drag and drop; click Run and select .lif of interest.
 Only 3D data will be included, single layer images will be noted in output.
 A table of dimensions and max intensities is also created.
-Save .csv image info, and .txt output log if required.
+Save .csv image info, and .txt output log for reference.

 ### Organize Folder Structure
 ![Folder Structure](/images/folders.png)